allthingstalk/python-sdk/README.md

 One of primary use cases for the AllThingsTalk Python SDK is embedded development on Linux devices, and Raspberry PI is among the most popular embedded Linux platforms.

 To install the SDK, you can use any of the methods above.
-In this specific case, we recommend installing the SDK globally as a super user - `sudo pip3 install allthingstalk`.
+Whichever method you choose, we recommend executing it globally as a super user - `sudo pip3 install allthingstalk`.

 To see how to integrate the SDK with Grove PI sensors, please take a look at [Using AllThingsTalk SDK with GrovePi](examples/grovepi/README.md).